-9. EQUALITY AND HEALTH IMPLICATIONS Please select one of the options below. equality Impact Assessment (EIA) not required - the EIA checklist has been completed. n determining this matter the Executive Member needs to consider the EIA associated with this item in advance of making the decision.
+9. EQUALITY AND HEALTH IMPLICATIONS

+Please select one of the options below.

+Option 1 Equality Impact Assessment (EIA) not required - the EIA checklist has been completed.

-10. CONSULTATIONS
+10.CONSULTATIONS

 10.1 Comprehensive consultation has been undertaken to understand the impacts of empty properties on local communities.
-The Strategic Housing Market Assessment (SHMA) supports Fage 6 bringing empty properties back into use.
+The Strategic Housing Market Assessment (SHMA) supports bringing empty properties back into use.
 This has also been reflected in the Council's Local Plan which treats empty properties as a valuable resource towards meeting housing need within the borough.